Shivani-Sharma-23/AZ_Bot/README.md

 # **AZ Bot – Your AI Coding Companion**

-🚀 **Enhance your coding experience** with this Gemini-powered !
+🚀 **Enhance your coding experience** with this Gemini-powered Chrome extension!
 Designed for **seamless problem-solving**, it provides **interactive guidance, debugging help, voice input, and markdown support**—all within your browser.

 ---
 ## **Demo Video**